USS Admiral Hugh Rodman: Transferred to the US Army

 From that island in the Ryukyu Islands, the ship sailed, via the Panama Canal, for the East Coast of the United States.
 She reached New York on 14 May, was decommissioned on that day, and was transferred to the War Department later that month.
 The ship entered the Bethlehem New York yard at 56th Street on 3 June to receive the repairs and modifications she would require upon assuming a slightly different role.
 She got underway again on 1 August and served the U.S. Army Transport Service as General Maurice Rose until she and her sister United States Army transports were transferred to the U.S. Navy on 1 March 1950 to serve in the recently established Military Sea Transportation Service.

 Transferred to the US Navy

 She was given the classification T-AP-126 at that time.
-Manned by a civilian crew, General Maurice Rose operated out of New York in the Atlantic and the Mediterranean during the next 15 years.
+Crewed by civilians, General Maurice Rose operated out of New York in the Atlantic and the Mediterranean during the next 15 years.